andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 ## Spinning up a Data Science Virtual Machine

 Virtual machines are "servers" in the cloud (only that they are virtualized for efficient resource usage).
-You can install any operating system you like on these machines.
-One great default choice for scientists is the so-called Data Science VM (DSVM).
+You can install any operating system and software you like on these machines manually, like you would on your personal computer.
+Alterntively, you can pick one of the free "images" available in the market place.
+A great default choice for scientists is the so-called Data Science VM (DSVM).
 This is an Azure Virtual Machine image, which comes pre-installed and pre-configured with many tools commonly used for data analytics, machine learning and AI training.
 The image comes in different operating systems (Ubuntu, CentOS, Windows) and flavours (e.g. GeoAI, Deep Learning VM).
 The [list of included tools](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview#whats-included-on-the-dsvm) is long and includes R Studio, Jupyter, Conda, Julia, TensorFlow, Cafe, Pytorch and several Azure tools.
 The alternative is to start with a plain Linux image and install required tools manually.

 To start your own DSVM: